Skip to content

 Usage Tips

-• The group method is suitable for scenarios requiring grouping of query results by a specific attribute.
+• The group method is suitable for scenarios where you need to group query results by a specific entity property.

-• The sFunction parameter allows specifying any entity attribute as the grouping criterion, making result organization more flexible.
+• Using the sFunction parameter, you can specify any entity property as the grouping criteria, making result organization more flexible.

-• The downstream parameter enables further processing of grouped collections using a Collector, such as counting, summing, or averaging.
+• The downstream parameter allows you to use a Collector for further processing of grouped collections, such as counting, summing, or averaging.

-• The peeks parameter enables additional side-effect operations during result processing, which do not affect the final Map result.
+• The peeks parameter allows you to perform additional side-effect operations during result processing; these operations do not affect the final Map result.

-• For large datasets, consider setting isParallel to true to enable parallel streams and improve query efficiency.
+• When processing large datasets, consider setting the isParallel parameter to true to enable parallel streams and improve query efficiency.

-By using SimpleQuery’s group method, developers can handle query results more efficiently, group them by specific attributes, and perform additional side-effect operations, making the code more concise and flexible.
+By using SimpleQuery’s group method, developers can handle query results more efficiently, group them by specific properties, and perform additional side-effect operations, resulting in cleaner and more flexible code.

 list

-The list method of SimpleQuery provides a convenient way to query the database and encapsulate the results into a List, where the elements are specific attributes of the entities.
+The list method in SimpleQuery provides a convenient way to query the database and encapsulate the results into a List, where the list elements are specific entity properties.
 This method also supports performing additional side-effect operations during result processing, such as logging or cache updates.

 Method Signature

-// Query records from the table and encapsulate them as List<attribute>
+// Queries table records and returns them as List<Property>

 List<A> list(LambdaQueryWrapper<E> wrapper, SFunction<E, A> sFunction, Consumer<E>... peeks);